 • To make sure that the Buddhist teachings are understood in principle and embodied in practice so that the Proper Dharma contained in them will be perpetuated.

-• To develop in trainees moral character and a value system based in ethics.
+• To develop in students moral character and a value system based in ethics.

-• To prepare trainees who have entered monastic life for their vocations as members of the Buddhist Sangha.
-To prepare trainees who are laity for their roles as members of the Buddhist lay community and as Buddhists in the world community.
+• To prepare students who have entered monastic life for their vocations as members of the Buddhist Sangha.
+To prepare students who are laity for their roles as members of the Buddhist lay community and as Buddhists in the world community.

 The training programs emphasize the application of traditional moral, spiritual, and intellectual principles to the formation of character and to one’s daily life and work in the modern world.
 Learning through actual practice in this way requires a serious commitment.